 If you have a hold on your record (e.g., accounts receivable hold, major hold, etc.), you will not be allowed to register until the hold is cleared.
 If you have questions concerning registration, please stop by the registrar’s office (126 McGregory) or contact us at x7676.

-All other students – Final grades for all students (non-seniors) are due to the registrar’s office on Tuesday, May 21.
-Grades will be available via the Portal when all grades have been received and GPAs have been recalculated (approximately end of the day, May 24).
-A printed grade report will be mailed to your home address the week of May 28.
+All other students – Final grades for all students (non-seniors) are due to the registrar’s office on Tuesday, May 20.
+Grades will be available via the Portal when all grades have been received and GPAs have been recalculated (approximately end of the day, May 22).

 Summer Transfer Credit

 If you intend to take summer courses for transfer toward your Colgate degree, please remember that all transfer credits must be pre-approved by the registrar’s office.
 Transfer credit applications are available in the registrar’s office, along with the Requirements for Transfer of Summer/Intersession Courses.
 Both of these forms should be completed and returned to the registrar’s office by May 1.
 Please visit our Transfer Credit

 General questions about the submission or recording of pre-matriculation credit may be directed to firstname.lastname@example.org.

 Sophomores are reminded that the deadline for all Advanced Placement or other pre-matriculation credit to be submitted to the registrar’s office is Friday, April 4.
 You should check your transcript online (tvia the portal) to see if credits you are expecting have been recorded.